-Roland has formed a new company, Giant Steps, to present an exciting range of progressive work.
+Roland formed the company Giant Steps to present an exciting range of progressive work.
+The first

-The first production was 'Enduring Freedom' by Anders Lustgarten about the personal and political
+production was 'Enduring Freedom' by Anders Lustgarten about the personal and political legacy

 Redgrave Theatre (1994 - 1995)